-~ WAXING LYICAL ABOUT FEMALE ON-SCREEN BODY HAIR ~
+~ WAXING LYRICAL ABOUT FEMALE ON-SCREEN BODY HAIR ~

-When disaster strikes in a Hollywood story, what does a fierce, female protagonist require in order to survive?
-Water, food, shelter, transport…and a waxing kit?
+When disaster strikes in a Hollywood production, what does a fierce, female-identifying protagonist require to survive?
+Water, food, shelter, transport…and a shaver?

-On-screen female-identifying heroines always seem to find the time, and resources, to remove their body hair while also trying not to die!
+On-screen female-identifying heroines, somehow, always manage to find the time and resources to remove their body hair—while also trying not to die!

-Immersive story-telling is part of what makes film and television so appealing.
-It’s an easily accessible escape from everyday life.
-We can insulate ourselves in the intimate confines of someone else’s skin, and steep ourselves in other worlds, all with the simple push of a button.
-To feel immersed, however, a level of authenticity is required both visually and via the narrative.
-We need to ‘believe’ the story as it unfolds, no matter how fantastical its underpinnings.
+Immersive storytelling is part of what makes films so appealing.
+It’s an accessible escape from everyday life.
+We can insulate ourselves within the intimate confines of someone else’s skin, and steep ourselves in different worlds, with the push of a button.
+To feel immersed, however, a level of authenticity is required, both visually and via the narrative.
+We must ‘believe’ the story as it unfolds, no matter how fantastical its underpinnings.

-Actors understand their obligation to authenticity and many will undergo extensive transformations to better capture the ‘truth’ of their character.
-Losing or gaining vast amounts of weight is common, as well as practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
-Inexplicably, the effortless process of growing out a bit of body hair doesn’t seem to be a prerequisite in the pursuit of realism.
+Actors understand their obligation to authenticity, and many will undergo extensive transformations to capture the ‘truth’ of their character.
+Losing or gaining vast amounts of weight is customary, as well as practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
+Inexplicably, the effortless process of growing out a TUFT of body hair is not a prerequisite in the pursuit of realism.

 Similarly, with hair and makeup it seems all too often attention is only paid to hair situated above the neck.

 A lapse in a story’s authenticity can catch you like an undertow.
-Poor production design, surface-level acting, dated visual effects, an ill-fitting music score: these are just a few instances capable of hoisting you, unceremoniously, out of the narrative and tethering you back to reality.
-For me, witnessing hairless female forms in situations where hair (or at the very least, stubble) would likely be present, has exactly the same result.
+Poor production design, surface-level acting, dated visual effects, an ill-fitting music score—these are just a few instances capable of hoisting you, unceremoniously, out of the narrative and tethering you back to reality.
+For me, witnessing hairless female forms in situations where hair (or at the very least, stubble) would likely be present, has precisely the same result.

 Why is female body hair considered so offensive that it must be removed, while men’s hair drapes proudly from whence it grew?
-Shows, like The Walking Dead, bombard their viewers with graphic violence—complete with guts and gore—but then conclude we cannot stomach a small, wiry, crop of female armpit hair.
-It’s clear a lot of these stories are fantasy, and art does not have to imitate life, but then why all the other attention to real-life detail?
-And whose fantasy is it, anyway?
+Shows, like The Walking Dead, bombard their viewers with graphic violence—complete with literal guts and gore—but then conclude we cannot stomach a small, wiry, crop of female armpit hair.
+It’s understood a lot of these stories are fantasy, and art does not have to imitate life, but then why all the other attention to real-life detail?
+(And whose fantasy is it, anyway?)